SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

   </a>
 </figure>

+Most Verifiable Credentials included in the Verifiable Presentation are self-signed by the provider.
+One exception to this is the Verifiable Credential for the Legal Registration Number (LRN) of the provider which instead is signed by the GXDCH involving a dedicated Gaia-X Notary Service API for verifying the LRN and attesting its validity.

+The specific set of Verifiable Credentials a provider includes in their Verifiable Presentation may vary depending on what kind of proven claims the provider wants to present.
+For the purpose of this blog post we will focus on a very common and basic use case of Verifiable Presentations containing the following Verifiable Credentials:

+1. The **Legal Registration Number** (LRN) belonging to the provider.
+2. The **Participant** credential representing the provider as a legal person identified by the LRN.
+3. The signed Gaia-X **Terms & Conditions** which the provider pledges to adhere to.

 ### Required Identity Assets for Credential Creation

-In order to successfully create Verifiable Credentials for the Gaia-X Compliance, the following assets are necessary on the provider side:
+In order to successfully create Verifiable Credentials for the Gaia-X Compliance as illustrated above, the following assets are necessary on the provider side:

 1. A DNS record and server for hosting the Gaia-X related identity assets.
 2. A public/private key pair compatible with JSON Web Signatures (JWS) and a corresponding X.509 certificate chain containing the public key.